 - Patients typically stay in the inpatient program two to four months.
 Length of stay is individualized based on diagnosis, severity of injury, rate of progress and possible complications.

 - Craig Hospital therapists regularly take patients into the community and the mountains for valuable, real-life learning experiences, such as navigating streets, rough terrain, and public buildings, interacting with the public, etc.

 Awards & Accolades

-- Craig Hospital was granted recognition as a Magnet-designated organization for the third consecutive time by the American Nurses Credentialing Center (ANCC) Magnet Recognition Program® on March 9, 2015.
+- Craig Hospital was granted recognition as a Magnet-designated organization for the fourth consecutive time by the American Nurses Credentialing Center (ANCC) Magnet Recognition Program® on September 16, 2020.

 - Craig's Nurse Advice Line was awarded the Magnet Prize® in 2012.

 - Craig was voted by employees as a "Top Work Place" by The Denver Post in 2012-2016, 2018, 2020 and 2022 and was ranked in the top 150 places to work in healthcare by Becker's Healthcare in 2014.